John Brogden (politician)

-On Australia Day 2014 he was made a Member of the Order of Australia for significant service to the community, particularly to Lifeline, to the business and financial sectors, and to the Parliament of New South Wales.
+John Gilbert Brogden AM (born 28 March 1969) is an Australian businessman, philanthropist, and former politician.
+He was a Liberal Party member for Pittwater in the New South Wales Legislative Assembly from May 1996 until his resignation in August 2005, and served as the leader of the opposition in New South Wales from 2002 to 2005.

+After politics, Brogden served as the chairman and CEO of various organisations in the financial services and property sectors.
+After a suicide attempt in August 2005 immediately after his resignation as opposition leader, Brogden would join the board of the crisis support charity Lifeline in 2009, and subsequently became its chairman from 2011 to 2021.

 Early life and family

 Brogden was born in Balmain and raised in Sydney.
 His father Gilbert Arthur Brogden, a carpenter, was born in Taranaki, New Zealand in 1933 and emigrated to Australia in 1960.
 His mother, Judith Anne (née Bourne) (1941 – 2021) was born in Balmain and worked as a School Secretary.
 He was educated at St Joan of Arc, Haberfield, St Patrick's College, Strathfield and the University of Sydney where he gained a Master of Public Affairs (MPA).

-His wife Lucy Brogden AM is an organisational psychologist and national mental health and suicide prevention advocate, a carer, a Patron of Partners in Depression, Patron of the Sydney Women's Fund and Lifeline Northern Beaches, Chair of the Diabetes Australia Research Trust, a, Director of the National Film and Sound Archives and of Be Kind Australia.
+His wife, Lucy Brogden AM, is an organisational psychologist and national mental health and suicide prevention advocate, a carer, a Patron of Partners in Depression, Patron of the Sydney Women's Fund and Lifeline Northern Beaches, Chair of the Diabetes Australia Research Trust, a, Director of the National Film and Sound Archives and of Be Kind Australia.
 She is Governor of Queenwood School for Girls.
-From 2017 To 2022 she was the Chair of the National Mental Health Commission advising the Prime Minster and Minister for Health on mental health policy.
+From 2017 to 2022, she was the chair of the National Mental Health Commission advising the Prime Minister and Minister for Health on mental health policy.
 They have three children.